 LLCs in Michigan are required to include a designator at the end of their name, such as "LLC," "L.L.C.," "LC," "L.C.," or "Limited Liability Company."
 Certain words aren't allowed in the name of an LLC because they could cause people to confuse your company with a state or federal agency, like the Secret Service, FBI, or Treasury.

 If you include a restricted word like "bank," "university," or "attorney," you will be required to fill out additional forms and will likely need to have a licensed person, such as a lawyer or doctor, involved with your LLC.
 You can get more information about choosing a name for your LLC by contacting the Michigan Department of Licensing and Regulatory Affairs.

 After you have selected a name that fits the requirements, file an application with the Michigan Department of Licensing and Regulatory Affairs' Bureau of Commercial Service, which allows you to reserve the name for six months.
 The application costs $25 and can be completed online or through the mail.

 You should also check to see if the web domain is available.
 Reserve your desired domain, even if you don't plan on creating a website right away.
 Your web address doesn't have to match the exact LLC name you file with the state.
 You should also secure a professional email address that reflects your company's name.
 Google's G-Suite offers professional email systems to small business owners.

 If you need help with setting up an LLC in Michigan, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.